HTTP-RPC/Kilo/README.md

 protected static Connection getConnection() { ... }
 ```

-The connection is opened via a data source identified by `getDataSourceName()`, which returns `null` by default.
-Service classes must override this method to provide the name of a valid data source.
+The connection is established via the `openConnection()` method, which returns `null` by default.
+Service classes must override this method to provide a valid connection instance.

 Auto-commit is disabled so an entire request will be processed within a single transaction.
 If the request completes successfully, the transaction is committed.
 Otherwise, it is rolled back.